rcbops/ansible-swift-private-cloud/README.md

 Once complete, ensure you can ssh to each instance properly:

-    $ ansible all -i rackspace -m command -a "whoami"
+    $ ansible all -i rackspace-swift -m command -a "whoami"

 Additional provision playbooks will be created on an as needed basis.